 Be sure to view our Before & After Photo Gallery of Face Procedures to see real patient results at Flugstad Plastic Surgery.Click Here

 What happens during Blepharoplasty?

 In upper blepharoplasty, the incisions are made in the creases of the eyelids where the scars will remain hidden.
-Excess skin and fat are removed, as needed, to reduce heaviness, define the upper eyelid, and create the younger contour you want.
+Excess skin and fat are treated, as needed, to address heaviness, define the upper eyelid, and create the younger contour you want.*